Back to Blogs

 Active Learning in Machine Learning: What is it?

-Active learning is a machine learning approach that involves the strategic selection of data points for labeling to optimize the learning process.
 Unlike traditional supervised learning, where a fixed dataset with labeled examples is used for training, active learning algorithms actively query for the most informative data points to label.
-The primary objective is to minimize the amount of labeled data required for training while maximizing the model's performance.

 In active learning, the algorithm interacts with a human annotator to select data points that are expected to provide the most valuable information for improving the model.
-By intelligently choosing which instances to label, active learning algorithms aim to achieve better learning efficiency and performance compared to passive learning approaches.

-Active learning is particularly beneficial in scenarios where labeling data is costly, time-consuming, or scarce.
 It has applications across various domains, including medical diagnosis, natural language processing, image classification, and more, where obtaining labeled data can be challenging.

-light-callout-cta Need more data to train your active learning AI model?
+Need more data to train your active learning AI model?
 Here are the Top 10 Open Source Datasets for Machine Learning.

-Active Learning in Machine Learning: How Does it Work?
+Active Learning in Machine Learning: How Does It Work?

 • Initialization: The process begins with a small set of labeled data points, which serve as the starting point for training the model.

 • Model Training: A machine learning model is trained using the initial labeled data.
-This model forms the basis for selecting the most informative unlabeled data points.
+This model forms the basis for selecting the most informative, unlabeled data points.

-• Human Annotation or Human-in-the-loop: The selected data points are annotated by a human annotator, providing the ground truth labels for these instances.
+• Human Annotation or Human-in-the-Loop: The selected data points are annotated by a human annotator, providing the ground truth labels for these instances.

 • Model Update: After labeling, the newly annotated data points are incorporated into the training set, and the model is retrained using this augmented dataset.
 The updated model now benefits from the additional labeled data.

 • Active Learner Loop: Steps 3 through 6 are repeated iteratively.
-The model continues to select the most informative data points for labeling, incorporating them into the training set, and updating itself until a stopping criterion is met or labeling additional data ceases to provide significant improvements.
+The model continues to select the most informative data points for labeling, incorporating them into the training set and updating itself until a stopping criterion is met or labeling additional data ceases to provide significant improvements.

 Active Learning Vs. Passive Learning